jtheardw/mantissa/README.md

 You can build Mantissa so long as you have rust installed using the `build` script located in the main directory.
 It will build both the debug and release-optimized versions.
 You can find them in the `target/debug` and `target/release` directories respectively.

+NOTE: For the moment you'll need the nightly toolchain.
+You can switch to it using [these instructions.](https://www.oreilly.com/library/view/rust-programming-by/9781788390637/e07dc768-de29-482e-804b-0274b4bef418.xhtml)

 ## Credit

 - The chess programming community for many of the ideas used in Mantissa.